draca-be/atlassian/README.md

-This repository contains all kinds of docker images for Atlassian tools
+This repository is now obsolete and replaced by atlassian-generator